-There are four categories of real estate related financial transactions engaged in by federally regulated financial institutions that do not require a USPAP-compliant appraisal performed by a state-licensed or state-certified appraiser:
+There are five categories of real estate related financial transactions engaged in by federally regulated financial institutions that do not require a USPAP-compliant appraisal performed by a state-licensed or state-certified appraiser:

-Commercial real estate (CRE) transactions with a transaction value less then $500,000
+Commercial real estate (CRE) related financial transactions with a transaction value less then $500,000

 Qualified business loans with a transaction value less than $1M – These are generally owner-occupied business loans where a lien on the real estate is taken in addition to other collateral (PP&E, receivables, owners’ personal real property, etc.)